crate/cratedb-toolkit/README.md

 cratedb-retention run --cutoff-day=2023-06-27 --strategy=delete "${CRATEDB_URI}"
 ```

-### Podman or Docker
+#### Podman or Docker

-This section offers a complete walkthrough, how to run a demonstration setup on
+This section offers a complete walkthrough, how work with the `cratedb-retention`
-Podman or Docker, step by step.
+program interactively using Podman or Docker, step by step.
+It starts a single-
+node CrateDB instance on your workstation for demonstration purposes.
+Please note
+that some retention policy strategies will not work on single-node installations.

 ```shell
 export CRATEDB_URI='crate://localhost/'